Advice

 What is Rental Arbitrage?

-Who Benefits from Rental Arbitrage?
+Who Benefits from Airbnb Rental Arbitrage?

 Some property owners are not in a position to offer their properties as short-term rentals either due to time constraints or financial concerns.
-Whether it be due to age, health, existing jobs, stress levels, not everyone has the tools needed to conduct a short-term rental business.
-This is where rental arbitration comes in handy.
+Whether it be due to age, health, existing jobs, or stress levels, not everyone has the tools needed to conduct a short-term rental business.
+This is where rental arbitrage comes in handy.
 It allows an individual who is willing to do the work to list a property on a short-term rental site without owning said property.
 Some property owners prefer consistent rental installments from long-term clients.

 How Can I Convince My Landlord to Allow Short-Term Rentals?